ChristinaLK/blog/content/python-prep.md

 Slug: python-prep
 Authors: Christina Koch

-**Context:** I read a [blog post](http://blog.byronjsmith.com/swc-python-lesson.html) by [Byron Smith](https://twitter.com/ByronJSmith), [tweeted](https://twitter.com/rgaiacs/status/632519587679084544) by [Raniere Silva](https://twitter.com/rgaiacs) about his experience teaching the Software Carpentry novice Python lesson.
-As I had just started to prepare to teach the Python lesson myself, I thought I'd write up what I've done so far, and how I plan to continue.
+**Context:** I read a [blog post](http://blog.byronjsmith.com/swc-python-lesson.html) by [Byron Smith](https://twitter.com/ByronJSmith), [tweeted](https://twitter.com/rgaiacs/status/632519587679084544) by [Raniere Silva](https://twitter.com/rgaiacs) about his first time teaching the Software Carpentry novice Python lesson.
+He makes some great observations about the challenges faced by a first-time instructor, tackling this lesson.
+I'm not a first-time instructor, but I had just started to prepare to teach the Python lesson myself, so I thought I'd write up what I've done so far, and how I plan to continue.

-I've been slated to teach Python at a Software Carpentry workshop at the end of August, through my job at the University of Wisconsin Madison.
+I've been slated to teach Python at a [Software Carpentry workshop](http://uw-madison-aci.github.io/2015-08-26-uw-madison/) at the end of August, through my job at the University of Wisconsin Madison.
 I've taught the Python lesson before, but not for several months, and I remembered having trouble figuring out the lesson fit together, so I was a bit